Kyoto Select dates Select guests

 Kohaku-an Machiya House is a traditional Japanese townhouse that was once owned by a merchant.
 Its front area was used as a shop, while the owners stayed at the back of the house.
 Machiyas were quite popular with merchants and artisans.
 They originated in the Heian Period, and most of them have survived well through the years.

 In 1950, the Japanese Building Standards Act prohibited the construction of new machiyas as the traditional construction methods didn't pass the safety laws.
 Machiyas started to fall into disuse and disrepair until companies such as Machiya Residence Inn stepped in to renovate and preserve them.
-Machiya Residence Inn started operation in 2010, and Kohaku-an Machiya House was the very first machiya they restored and transformed into a holiday home.
+Machiya Residence Inn started operation in 2010, and Kohaku-an Machiya House was restored and transformed into a holiday home.
 Despite being updated with modern enhancements, the machiya still preserves many original features as a nod to the bygone era.

 History